threefoldfoundation/www_threefold_io/content/blog/internet_evolution/index.md

 id: internet_evolution
 title: "The Evolution Towards A More Secure, Private, And Sovereign Internet"
 image_caption: "The Evolution Towards A More Secure, Private, And Sovereign Internet"
 description: Today, the Internet is a ubiquitous part of our daily lives, and it continues to evolve.
 As we continue to innovate and collaborate, we can build a better, more secure digital future for all.
-Already, we are seeing the emergence of new technologies, such as blockchain, artificial intelligence, and the Internet of Things, that promise to transform the Internet even further.
-As we move forward, we can expect to see more innovations and developments that aim to create a more secure, decentralized, and user-centric Internet that prioritizes privacy, data ownership, and security.
 date: 2023-04-11
 taxonomies:
   people: [victoria_obeegadoo]